vsee/new_personal_page/_pages/about.md

 approaches and heterogeneous processing have high potential of bringing the research forward in these areas.

+In my role as University Teacher I am also interested in exploring which teaching tools and methods can optimally help students understand the concepts of computer science.

 # Short Biography

 * Since Aug.
 '17: Univeristy Teacher